Wormhole Geometries In $f(R,T)$ Gravity: Whormhole geometries in gravity

 In this section, we adopt a special equation of state for the matter field threading the wormhole and obtain the solution of the field equations (\ref{grafield1-tt})-(\ref{grafield1-thetheta}).
 An interesting equation of state is a linear relation between the radial pressure and the energy density, i.e. $p_{r}=\alpha \rho$, where $\alpha$ is a constant.
 Using this equation of state provides the following shape function

 Note that with the condition at the throat $1-\frac{b(r)}{r}\geq0$ (which is equivalent to $r-b(r)\geq0$), the allowed region for the parameter $\alpha$ is restricted to $\alpha>0$ and $\alpha<-1$.
-This issue is depicted in Fig. \ref{fig:1}.
-In Fig. \ref{fig:2} and Fig. \ref{fig:3}, we have plotted the shape function versus $r$ for $\alpha=0.6$ and $\alpha=-1.5$ respectively.
+In Figs. \ref{fig:1} and \ref{fig:2}, the shape function versus $r$ is plotted for $\alpha=0.6$ and $\alpha=-1.5$ respectively.
 As the figures show, the fundamental wormhole condition, i.e. $b(r)<r$ is fulfilled.

 Using the shape function (\ref{shape}) with gravitational field equations (\ref{grafield1-tt})-(\ref{grafield1-thetheta}), the stress-energy components are given by

 and